 - Guaranteed rates for the certificate term

-- Interest that compounds daily and credits quarterly
+- Interest that calculates daily and compounds and credits quarterly

 Here's how the APYs compare for each type of CD:

 |Account Type||Certificate Term||APY|